-- 1. Click the Down One Floor ♥ button to go down to Floor 1. - Next, click on a stair section inside of the stairwell room and click the Select Next Object edit button as many times as needed until the room is selected instead of the stair.

-3. With the room selected, click the Open Object ledit button and in the Room Specification dialog, select "Open Below" from the Room Type drop-down list and click OK.
+- 1. Click the Down One Floor ✓ button to go down to Floor 1. - Next, click on a stair section inside of the stairwell room and click the Select Next Object edit button as many times as needed until the room is selected instead of the stair. - 3.
+With the room selected, click the Open Object edit button and in the Room Specification dialog, select "Open Below" from the Room Type drop-down list and click OK.

-- 5. Select Build> Stairs> Straight Stairs and draw two stair sections directly below the stairs you drew on Floor 1.
+- 4. Go Down One Floor ≥ to the foundation (Floor 0) level, and press F9 to turn on the Reference Floor Display ≥. - 5.
+Select Build> Stairs> Straight Stairs and draw two stair sections directly below the stairs you drew on Floor 1.
 Do not draw the landing just yet, though.

 - 6. Select each stair section and adjust its width and position using its edit handles so that it fits within the walls forming the stairwell drawn on Floor 1. - 7.
-When the stair sections are positioned properly, click with the Straight Stairs stool to create a landing as you did on Floor 1.

-8. Next, use the Select Objects tool to select the landing, click on the Break Line edit tool, and click along the landing's edge to place a break, which allows you to reshape it so that it fits against the foundation walls.
+When the stair sections are positioned properly, click with the Straight Stairs stool to create a landing as you did on Floor 1. - 8.
+Next, use the Select Objects tool to select the landing, click the Break Line edit button, and click along the landing's edge to place a break.
+This divides the edge into two sections with a corner handle between them, allowing you to reshape it so that it fits against the foundation walls.

-- 9. Select 3D> Create Perspective View> Full Overview 🗊. - 10.
-When the view has generated, select 3D> Rendering Techniques> Glass House to view the entire model, inside and out. - 11.
+- 9. Select 3D> Create Perspective View> Perspective Full Overview in to create an exterior 3D view of your plan. - 10.
+When the 3D view has generated, select 3D> Rendering Techniques> Glass House to view the entire model inside and out with partially transparent surfaces. - 11.
 Select 3D> Move Camera With Mouse> Mouse-Orbit Camera and click and drag the mouse on screen to change the camera perspective.
 You can press the I (in) and the O (out) keys on the keyboard to zoom in and out of the plan.